The-OpenROAD-Project/OpenROAD/src/README.md

    .. code-tab:: py

-      WIP
+      # Not supported in Python
 ````

 ## Example scripts

 Example scripts demonstrating how to run OpenROAD on sample designs can
-be found in /test.
+be found in `/test`.
 Flow tests taking sample designs from synthesizable RTL Verilog
 to detail-routed final layout in the open-source technologies Nangate45 and Sky130HD are
 shown below.